 Talking to customers can be intimidating because once people feel comfortable and really open up, they aren't afraid to tell you the truth.
 Sometimes that can hurt your ego (especially when your customers are talking about your pet project or the new product you poured your blood, sweat, and tears into).
 Hearing bad news is never easy.

 Which customers will give you the best information/spill the tea?

 Good question.
 I generally advise that you speak with:

 - New customers - are they as excited about their first purchase as you hoped they are?
 If you don’t know who your customers are and what their motivations were for buying, there’s no way you can accurately target and convert more excited customers.
 You can also use this information to help validate your customer segmentation strategy.

 - Existing customers whose buying cycles have slowed or changed - how are you *not* meeting their needs, or are they excited about one of your competitors over you and most importantly, why?

 - Former customers - why did they leave?
 Is there anything that would have changed their minds about leaving.
 Use these customers to double-check your customer attrition analysis (because you’re already tracking how many customers are churning, right?
 RIGHT?).
 With the right person interviewing, you may be able to win back a canceled customer if the reason your customer left wasn't too serious.

 Executing on a customer conversation plan takes dedicated time, resources, and the willingness to take action when you see a trend emerge.
 The companies who take building relationships with their customers seriously, the benefits can far outweigh the time and effort.

 When is the last time you had a conversation with your customers?

-If you need to understand who your most profitable customers are and how you can get more of them, give me a shout or schedule a free, 20-minute consultation to walk through the information you want from your customers.
+If you need to understand who your most profitable customers are and how you can get more of them, let's find some time to chat.